CLASP Project #1: SunRISE Ground Radio Lab (GRL)

 Prerequisites:

 Project Description: The University of Michigan’s patented 3D photovoltaics are compact, they collect and convert direct and reflected light vertically, thereby reducing installation footprint.
 The project is seeking a student to assist with designing, developing, and testing an intelligent solar tracking system to maximize energy output of a 3D solar module by actively tracking the Sun in the Sky throughout a day and in the course of a year.
 The project involves first preparing a trade study of single and dual-axis tracking mechanisms, including materials, complexity, and cost, in order to identify an economically-scalable tracking system.
 The next step is to simulate, design, develop, and test the scalable tracking system.
 To achieve this, the student will be equipped with microcontrollers (Arduino, etc.) and hardware.
-The student will conclude the project by delivering prototypes of the proposed scalable tracking systems.
+The intern will conclude the project by delivering prototypes of the proposed scalable tracking systems.
+The intern will regularly collaborate with and report to a team of business and technical stakeholders.

 Research Mode: In Lab